kelseyhightower/kubernetes-the-hard-way/docs/04-certificate-authority.md

 # Provisioning a CA and Generating TLS Certificates

-In this lab you will provision a [PKI Infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure) using CloudFlare's PKI toolkit, [cfssl](https://github.com/cloudflare/cfssl), then use it to bootstrap a Certificate Authority, and generate TLS certificates for the following components: etcd, kube-apiserver, kube-controller-manager, kube-scheduler, kubelet, and kube-proxy.
+In this lab you will provision a [public key infrastructure (PKI)](https://en.wikipedia.org/wiki/Public_key_infrastructure) using [CloudFlare's PKI/TLS toolkit](https://github.com/cloudflare/cfssl), then use it to bootstrap a Certificate Authority (CA), and generate TLS certificates for the following components: etcd, kube-apiserver, kube-controller-manager, kube-scheduler, kubelet, and kube-proxy.

 ## Certificate Authority

-In this section you will provision a Certificate Authority that can be used to generate additional TLS certificates.
+In this section you will provision a CA that can be used to generate additional TLS certificates.

 Generate the CA configuration file, certificate, and private key:

 ```
-{

-cat > ca-config.json <<EOF
+cat <<EOF >ca-config.json
 {
   "signing": {
     "default": {